If this is your first time seeing Dr Elkerton, please call our reception team to make an initial appointment on

 If you have already had an initial consultation with Dr Elkerton, you can call reception for a standard consultation on 6221 1675

 If you are unable to attend in person, please choose this option.
-Telehealth can be a phone call or video call.
+Telehealth can be a phone call or video call to discuss your medical history & treatment options.

 I first started using acupuncture as a treatment back in 2012.
 I was working in general practice at the time and found that for some people, standard medical treatments (such as drugs, physical treatments, injection, surgery), were of limited effectiveness and on occasions, led to worse outcomes.
 After completing the year long Graduate Certificate in Medical Acupuncture (Monash University), I started incorporating acupuncture with my GP patients.
 Results were most encouraging with most people experiencing improvement in their symptoms, general functioning and wellbeing.
 Some were even able to cancel planned surgical procedures and cease medications.
 I dedicated more of my practice to acupuncture and successfully completed another year of study, and examinations, to attain the Fellowship of the Australian Medical Acupuncture College in 2016.
 I now dedicate my work at HT Health Group to medical acupuncture, utilising both needle and LASER techniques.